Engineering 100-980

 As mentioned in the introduction, this lab is not going to give you nearly as detailed of instructions as previous labs have.
 Use your resources and refer to previous labs or references as needed if you are stuck on something!

-Plug your Arduino onto your breadboard and hook it up to your computer.
-These next 2 steps will have you doing calibrations on analog sensors, meaning we will be reading analog values over Serial.
+Then plug your Arduino onto your breadboard and hook it up to your computer.
+These next 2 steps will have you doing calibrations on your accelerometer, meaning we will be reading analog values over Serial.
 Was there a lab (maybe lab 3…) where we had start code to do exactly this that you could repurpose?

 Note: Later in this lab we will ask for a picture of your finished circuit.
 Part of the requirements for this circuit are that one side of your breadboard’s power rail is for 5V, one is for 3.3V, and both sides should have common ground.
 Additionally it is required that all power is routed with red jumper cables, all ground with black, and all data with other colors.

-When calibrating this sensor, we will use our understanding of what 1 G is to our advantage.
-You will need to pay careful attention to the small 3-axis figure printed on the sensor module.
+Reminder to pay attention to the 3-axis figure printed on the sensor module.
 When the sensor is flat on the table, the Z-axis should be vertical, and the others will be parallel to the table/ground.

-In this orientation, the Z-axis is straight up and down and is therefore experiencing -1G.
+In this orientation, the Z-axis is straight up, and from our previous findings should measure 1G.
 X and Y are both perpendicular to the force of gravity and would be recording 0Gs.
-If you turn your board upside down, the Z axis should read +1G.
+If you turn your board upside down, the Z axis should read -1G.
 Rotate your sensor around as needed so that each axis has at least two data-points where it is (anti-)parallel to the force of gravity.

-Modify the code given for the previous lab to add your new sensors to the csv the Arduino outputs.
+Modify either your code or the code given for the previous lab to add your new sensor to the csv the Arduino outputs.
 You will need to modify the pins defined at the top of the file, and will need to add some column titles to the header string defined above the setup() function as well.
 You will also need to modify the code in loop() to include the sensor values in the string added each iteration.
+The new data from the BME680 will be in the physical units of the corresponding type of measurement (e.g. C for temperature), and not voltage or raw value like your analog data.
+Check what unit each sensor reads, and make sure it is reflected in the new column titles of your header string.

 5. Collecting Data